SeiryuZ/HemeWeb/proposal/README.md

 <!-- To embrace open science, HemeLB needs to improve its auditability  -->
 In addition to being usable, HemeLB simulation, which is described as an integral part of clinical decision in the future [6], also needs to be trustworthy by being auditable and easily reproducible.
-Auditable as in the software can be peer-reviewed and audited to make sure it produce the correct result, while easily reproducible mean that the software can be easily re-run to make sure it produce consistent result in different infrastructure.
+Auditable as in that the simulation itself can be audited by external parties easily; Parameters of simulations are publicly available and tools are available for validation of correctness.
+Second, easily reproducible mean that the simulation can be easily reproduced for the purpose of validation of result, in whichever infrastructure the simulation is run on.
 These aspects are important for the users, especially when HemeLB will be used to determine health and well-being of patients.

-Currently, HemeLB project have taken steps to be open and auditable by being developed openly in the public, and making manually recorded resources for simulation available upon request.
-However, with recent pushes of open science and more specifically, reproducible computing research [2][3][4], there are extra steps that HemeLB project can take in order to further improve its trustworthiness, especially on automatic record of resources needed for simulation leading to easier reproduction of simulation.
+HemeLB project have taken steps to be easily reproducible and auditable, but extra steps can be taken to further improve it.
+Currently, HemeLB is developed openly in the public, all simulation parameters, input files, and results are recorded manually.
+These record are available upon request for people who are interested to reproduce it.
+However, with recent pushes of open science and more specifically, reproducible computing research [2][3][4], there are extra steps that HemeLB project can take in order to further improve its trustworthiness, especially on being automatic on recording of resources, and parameters needed for simulation, leading to easier reproduction of simulation.

 <!--this is the case.
 All simulations configurations, input files, and-->